ohmyzsh/ohmyzsh/plugins/vi-mode/README.md

 - `VI_MODE_DISABLE_CLIPBOARD`: If set, disables clipboard integration on yank/paste

+Clipboard integration keeps put widgets (`p`/`P`) in sync with the system clipboard, but only while the last copy to the clipboard actually succeeded.
+If that copy failed — no `xclip`/`xsel`, Wayland without `wl-clipboard`, a dead X forwarding over SSH — the clipboard no longer mirrors what you killed inside the line editor, so puts use the internal kill buffer instead of the stale clipboard contents.
+After a failed push, puts keep using the kill buffer only while the clipboard still holds exactly what it held when the push failed; a new external copy is picked up again immediately.

 ## Mode indicators

 *Normal mode* is indicated with a red `<<<` mark at the right prompt, when it